-In response to increasing wind energy development in the United States, particularly California and its bordering states, the U.S. Fish and Wildlife Service (USFWS) has been releasing for public comment various guidelines on how to assess and mitigate potential adverse effects of wind turbines on wildlife resources.
+In response to increasing wind energy development in the United States, particularly California and its bordering states, the U.S. Fish and Wildlife Service (USFWS) has released for public comment various guidelines on how to assess and mitigate potential adverse effects of wind turbines on wildlife resources.

 Particular emphasis has been placed on addressing the potential effects of turbines on bald and golden eagles.
 Below some of the more common questions on the nature and status of current USFWS draft guidelines, with respect to potential impacts of proposed wind energy projects on eagles, are answered.

-What guidelines are being proposed that would apply to wind energy projects?
+What guidelines are being proposed that would apply to wind turbine projects?

 In July 2003, the USFWS released for public comment voluntary, interim guidelines for reducing adverse effects of land-based, wind energy projects on wildlife, particularly federally-protected and migratory bird and bat species.
 After several years of public comments, the Secretary of the Interior established the Wind Turbine Guidelines Advisory Committee in 2007 to provide recommendations to revise the guidelines.
 In March 2010, the Committee submitted their final recommendations.
 Based upon these recommendations, the USFWS released in February 2011 their Draft Land-Based Wind Energy Guidelines.
 The USFWS has since revised these voluntary guidelines, based on public comments received to date that raised a number of concerns.
 The guidelines were finalized and released to the public in March of 2012.